reited/reited-github/README.md

 # KTK Github

-To host the discussions of the ktk-org
+To host the discussions of the 3sdf main